lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 \\[ f_1(x)\cdot e_2(x) + \frac{1}{p}a_2(x)\cdot z_1(x) + \frac{1}{p}b_2(x)\cdot
 z_2(x) \\]

-We can therefore obtain an acceptable bound on the noise by choosing $1 < p < q$ to be sufficiently large.
+We can therefore obtain an acceptable bound on the noise by choosing $p$ to be sufficiently large.

-Unfortunately this simple approach does not quite work since division by $p$ is not well defined on the 32-bit integers $\mathbb{Z}_q$.
+Unfortunately this simple approach does not quite work since division by $p$ is not well defined on the 32-bit integers $\mathbb{Z}\_q$.
 At most we can divide _modulo_ $p$ but then we'll loose a lot of precision which would counter our goal of reducing noise.